A 6.5% advertised yield does not mean the owner keeps 6.5%.

 If you would like to discuss a specific property or ownership scenario, you are welcome to reach out directly.

-Request Consultation- Real Estate Fair Trade Council — Real estate advertising rules on yield display https://www.rftc.jp/webkanri/kanri/wp-content/uploads/2019/02/h_sekoukisoku.pdf
+Get in Touch- Real Estate Fair Trade Council — Real estate advertising rules on yield display https://www.rftc.jp/webkanri/kanri/wp-content/uploads/2019/02/h_sekoukisoku.pdf

 - Tokyo Metropolitan Taxation Bureau — Fixed asset tax and city planning tax https://www.tax.metro.tokyo.lg.jp/kazei/real_estate/kotei_tosi